 Lawyers for the defense and joint plaintiffs could only elicit some important details from the witness.
 In response to a lawyer for joint plaintiffs, the Syrian drew a sketch of the dead lists: including columns for names, hospital numbers, date of death, and delivery date of the bodies.
 The insider witness thereby made the Syrian intelligence services’ work eerily present in the Koblenz courtroom.

 Persecution, forced disappearances and torture by the Syrian secret services: Syrian human rights lawyer Anwar al-Bunni has been working on these and other crimes by Syrian President Bashar al-Assad’s government for more than 30 years.
-But that is not the only reason he was called as an expert witness on days 11 and 12 of the al-Khatib trial – he branch 251 from his own experience, and in another Syrian prison met the main defendant Anwar R in person.
+But that is not the only reason he was called as an expert witness on days 11 and 12 of the al-Khatib trial – he was detained himself in Branch 251, and personally knows the main defendant Anwar R from another branch.
 In addition, in 2012, he represented filmmaker and joint plaintiff Feras Fayyad, who testified on days 10 and 11 of the trial (see day 10/11 trial report).

 Al-Bunni is well-known among the Syrian exile community and all those interested in the Syrian human rights situation, so many visitors and journalists were waiting to enter the courthouse to hear his testimony.
 Prior to his court appearance, however, al-Bunni took few minutes to participate in a Families for Freedom sit-in with Wafa Mostafa, an activist whose father has been imprisoned for nearly 7 years, and his former client Fayyad, amid portraits of 61 Syrians who Assad’s security forces have “disappeared.”